kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  4.0
 ```

+Broadcasting is always a mutation operation and will never create a new label.

 ## Chained `=` operations

 Julia also supports chained `=` operations which may do an assignment or mutation depending on what is on the LHS of that operation: